ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/yolo-on-himax/flash-and-run.md

 b'EVT event = 10'
 ```

-You have now verified that the model works correctly in the firmware.
-The next step is to view it using a web toolkit.
+This means the image works correctly on the device, and the end-to-end flow is complete.